wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 26 And they became merry with the drinking of wine ; after which they departed and went unto a house of mirth and gaiety.*

+* Theatre.

 27 Now, it is written in the words of Solomon, whose wisdom hath not been excelled, that, there is a time to weep, and a time to rejoice.

 28 Not many days after those things, it came to pass, that the hearts of the lords and the counsellors of Britain were rejoiced.

-29 For a certain mighty ship, called the Southampton, fell upon a smaller vessel of the United States,** and made capture thereof unto the king.
+29 For a certain mighty ship, called the Southampton, fell upon a smaller vessel of the United States,* and made capture thereof unto the king.

+* United States' brig Vixen, 12 guns, G. W. Reed commander.

 30 But the storm arose, and the sea beat upon the vessels, and they were cast away, and they parted asunder, upon an island which lieth far to the south, and both vessels were lost.

-* Theatre.

-** United States' brig Vixen, 12 guns, G. W.Reed commander.

 [72]